Aatikah-Sheikh/Red-Object-Detection/README.md

   * Stateflow
   * Image Processing
 - Mambo Parrot Minidrone Support Packages.
 - Python 3.x must be compatible with your installed version of MATLAB and accessible within MATLAB.

-  Link to check compatibility: https://www.mathworks.com/support/requirements/python-compatibility.html

 - Python should be installed with the following packages:
   * 'smtplib'
   * 'ssl'